 With nearly 450 water quality samples collected by citizen scientists over the last 18 months, the data has begun to tell some stories about the condition of Monmouth County’s coastal lakes.

 Those patterns were revealed by Monmouth University Endowed Associate Professor of Marine Science Jason Adolf during the second annual Coastal Lakes Observing Network (CLONet) Workshop, held virtually on Nov.
-17 (scroll below for video).
+17 (scroll below for video and slides).
 The event also provided an opportunity for community volunteers who have sampled Deal Lake, Lake Como, Lake Takanassee, Sunset Lake, and Wesley Lake to share lessons learned and discuss next steps for the project heading into 2021.

 According to Adolf, Secchi depth readings have been among the most telling indicators of the lakes’ overall health.
 These readings are taken by slowly lowering a black and white disc in the water and measuring the distance at which they are no longer visible.
 The deeper the visibility, the less turbid the lake.